 Those focused on the technical side work on areas such as security design & architecture, security testing, investigations & response.

 Those focused on the risk analysis side focus on areas such as operations, risk, governance & compliance.

-Whether focused on the technical or risk analysis side, all people in this occupation work to achieve the required security outcomes in a legal and regulatory context in all parts of the economy.
-They develop and apply practical knowledge of information security to deliver solutions that fulfill an organisation’s requirements.
+Whether focused on the technical or risk analysis side, all people in this occupation work to achieve required security outcomes in a legal and regulatory context in all parts of the economy.
+They develop and apply practical knowledge of information security to deliver solutions that fulfil an organisation’s requirements.

 Individual employers will set the selection criteria, but this is likely to include A’ Levels, a relevant Level 3 apprenticeship, or other relevant qualifications, relevant experience and/or an aptitude test with a focus on functional maths.

 - Discover (through a mix of research and practical exploration) vulnerabilities in a system

 - Analyse and evaluate security threats and hazards to a system or service or processes.
 Be aware of and demonstrate use of relevant external sources of threat intelligence or advice (e.g. CERT UK).
 Combine different sources to create an enriched view.

 - Research and investigate some common attack techniques and recommend how to defend against them.
 Be aware of and demonstrate use of relevant external sources of vulnerabilities (e.g. OWASP)